belvederef/visual-snow-relief-overlay/README.md

 <sub><em>
 If you can, consider supporting me.
-This way, I can keep building tools that can help the community.
+This way, I can keep creating and improving tools that help the community.
-Give and give back :heart:
+Give and take :heart:
 </em></sub>

 <a href="http://buymeacoffee.com/belvederef" target="_blank">
   <img src="./public/assets/support.png" alt="Support Me" width="140px" >
 </a>

 # Visual Snow Overlay